-Board of Directors: Jackie Dzaluk, Bonnie Robins, Anne-Marie Nordgren, Bobbe Stultz and Mike Surdej.
+Board of Directors: Jackie Dzaluk, Bonnie Robins, Anne-Marie Nordgren and Bobbe Stultz.
 Honorary: Helen Peeples

 Advisory Board: Rose Bonano, Mary Boylan, Jane Brady, Linda Broudy, Dr. Linda Burke, Jillian Gumbel, Susan Henry, Margie Kunhardt, Maureen J. Maguire, Gregory Monteleone, Peggy Young Nordgren, Joseph Siegel, Dr. Regina Toolin, and Daniel Welsh.

 Partners: Community Center of Northern Westchester, Friends of Ward Pound Ridge Reservation, Katonah-Lewisboro Schools, Lewisboro Garden Club, North Salem Open Land Foundation, Oblong Land Trust, Putnam County Land Trust, Somers Land Trust, Town of Lewisboro, and Westchester Land Trust.

 Naturalists: Jan Anderson, Mindy Swope Quintero, Paul Lewis and Jim Nordgren.